- The Diocese

 The Diocesan Benefits Administrator's Office maintains the group insurance plans offered by the Diocese of New York through the Episcopal Church Medical Trust to clergy and lay employees of our congregations and related institutions.
 Details of these plans are provided in the following pages.

-An individual must work at least 20 hours per week for a congregation or covered institution to be eligible for any of the insurance coverage offered through the diocesan group.
+An individual must work at least 30 hours per week or 1500 a year for a congregation or covered institution to be eligible for any of the insurance coverage offered through the diocesan group.

 There are very important deadlines with respect to this coverage.
 Employees must enroll in the coverage they want within 30 days of the date of employment.

 If an employee misses this deadline, enrollment in a managed care plan for medical insurance will have to wait until the next annual open enrollment period.
 The Medical Trust will effect enrollment in other kinds of insurance only on approval of health statements.

 Effective date of coverage

 Your coverage will be effective on the first day of the first full month of your employment.
 If your hire date is July 1 (or the first working day in July), your coverage will be effective July 1.
 If your hire date is July 10, your coverage will be effective on August 1.
 The effective date of coverage is not up to the employer or the employee; it is based without exception on the employee's date of hire.

 The diocesan group plans include coverage for the same-sex partners of eligible employees.
 There are affidavits and supporting documentation that must be submitted to the Diocesan Benefits Administrator's office if you would like this coverage.
 Please contact us for further information.